jonasjohansson/11.igem.se/pages/wiki/project/results.md

 ## The Model Plasmid

 The second part of our project was the creation of a [**Model Plasmid**](/wiki/results-model-plasmid/) to simulate the P2 genome and its reaction to the induction of the switch.
 We combined two modules; the [**Inducible C-protein construct**](/wiki/results-inducible-c-protein/) and the [**Phage genome simulation module**](/wiki/results-phage-genome-simulation-module/).
-The first module enabled careful control of the C-protein expression.
-Western blot results showed that overexpression of C-protein was achieved at levels of induction above 0.4% arabinose.
+The first module enabled careful control of the C-protein expression. western blot results showed that overexpression of C-protein was achieved at levels of induction above 0.4% arabinose.
 In line with our expectations, C-protein increased upon arabinose induction.
 Then, we created the second module that would mimic the phage switch genome.
 We showed that cox-protein is expressed on a stable level.
 However, we experienced issues in the detection of fluorescence.

 ## Discussion